AdityaSinghDevs/Reddit-Persona/README.md

 git clone https://github.com/AdityaSinghDevs/Reddit-Persona.git
 ```

-- open the project in shell or a code editor like VsCode
+- open the project in shell or a code editor like VS Code

 ### Step 2: Install Dependencies
 Ensure you have Python 3.8+ installed.